travis-ci/docs-travis-ci-com/user/languages/elixir.md

 {% endhighlight %}

-Note that Elixir has requirements regarding the underlying Erlang OTP Release version, and it is the user's responsibility to ensure that these requirements are met.
+Note that Elixir has requirements regarding the underlying Erlang OTP Release version.

-This is handled by adding the `otp_release` as follows:
+If the specified OTP Release version (implicity or explicitly) does not meet this requirement, Travis CI will choose one for you.

+You can also override this OTP Release choice by adding the `otp_release`.
+For example:

 {% highlight yaml %}
 language: elixir
+elixir:
+  - 1.1.0
 otp_release:
-  - 17.4
+  - 18.0
 {% endhighlight %}

 ## Build Matrix